typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 categories: [retrospectives]
 ---

 I work on side projects to stay sane and keep sharp.
-2013 was a crazy year - these projects were very successful and they opened a lot of opportunities.
-At the same time, it was pretty stressful to stay on top of everything.
+2013 was a crazy year - they were very successful and opened a lot of opportunities.
+At the same time, it was stressful to stay on top of everything.

-6 projects worth talking about this year, in chronological order:
+2 projects went viral, 2 won hackathons, 1 was bought.
+6 total worth talking about, in chronological order:

 * [In 2013 Dollars](http://in2013dollars.com) - inflation reference
 * [Verified Facts](http://verifiedfacts.org) - conspiracy theory generator